ErikaJZhou/Using-Video-with-Unity-WebGL/README.md

 Requested by Dr. Fang Wang from University of Missouri to help with part of a Summer 2022 study abroad trip project.

+## Motivation
+We wanted a way to add video to a Unity WebGL project from a video hosted in the cloud/accessed via a URL.

+Ideally it would be easy, quick, and simple.

+A solution that is free and using tools that IT students are already familiar with is a plus.

 ## Try out the test project!
 **Tested with:** Unity editor version 2020.3.30f1